-Requirements for a modified major in biomedical sciences (B.S.) with a specialization in anatomy
+Requirements for a modified major in biomedical sciences (B.S.) with a specialization in anatomy may elect this specialization in their sophomore year.
+The selection of all courses should be planned in consultation with the adviser.

 Adviser: Mary E. Craig